Jim Beavers: Career

-Beavers' compositions have received multiple Country Music Association (CMA), Academy of Country Music, Broadcast Music, Inc., and Nashville Songwriters Association International nominations and awards.
-He has been named Sony Music Publishing's Songwriter of the Year three times.
-To date, Beavers has co-written nine number-one songs.
+Beavers' compositions have received multiple Country Music Association (CMA), Academy of Country Music (ACM), Broadcast Music, Inc. (BMI), and Nashville Songwriters Association International (NSAI) nominations and awards.
+He has been named Sony Music Publishing's Songwriter of the Year four times.
+To date, Beavers has co-written nine number-one songs and received fifteen BMI awards.

 Beavers was elected and served as Chairman of the Country Music Association (CMA) in 2022.

+In 2027, Beavers will be inducted into the Texas Songwriters Hall of Fame in Austin, Texas.